UK lawmakers may quiz ex-HSBC Chairman Green on Swiss accounts

-LONDON (Reuters) - Britain’s Treasury Committee will consider whether to quiz former HSBC (HSBA.L) Chairman Stephen Green over allegations some clients of HSBC’s Swiss private bank evaded tax, a lawmaker on the panel said on Friday.
+LONDON, Feb 13 (Reuters) - Britain’s Treasury Committee will consider whether to quiz former HSBC Chairman Stephen Green over allegations some clients of HSBC’s Swiss private bank evaded tax, a lawmaker on the panel said on Friday.

 The Treasury Committee is due to hear evidence from current HSBC Chairman Douglas Flint on Feb.
 25, after the bank this week admitted failings in compliance and controls in its Swiss private bank.